 Retaking GCSE English as part of your programme is required if you do not have Grade 4.

 You can progress to an exciting range of higher level courses, including Applied Science HNC/D. You could also consider a related degree, such as Geology, Geophysics, Earth Systems Science, Physical Geography, Earth and Planetary Sciences, Applied Environmental Science, Mining Engineering, Engineering Geology and Geotechnics

 Geology A Level combines well with Environmental Science, Geography, Biology, Physics, Maths, Business, Economics, Engineering, Computer Science, History and Politics.

 Traditionally, Geology used to lead to a career in the Oil, Gas and Mineral Exploration fields.
 With changing times and global warming however, there

 are multiple amazing career opportunities associated with Geology, such as: Geotechnical Engineering, Palaeontology, Meteorology/Climatology, Geopolitics, Civil Engineering, Hydrology, Hydrogeology, Geochemistry, Volcanology and Seismology.
 Geologists are now being employed as scientific advisors to Governmental Organisations and to the Energy and Pollution sectors.

-It’s worth noting that Geology graduates who are prepared to work abroad command some of the highest starting salaries of any graduates!
+It’s worth noting that Geology graduates who are prepared to work abroad command some of the highest salaries of any graduates!